 Part Two: Contents

 Next, there is the questions of genre: what type of book has Lipsey written?
 It is not a straight biography, or even two related biographies, or a narrative of the Gurdjieff tradition.
 It is, rather, I think, an apologia, a defence, a piece of advocacy (as was Anderson’s book).
-It is more successful than Anderson’s effort, if only because it is a more coherent whole, but it is probably too long and involved to pack a knock-out punch, as does the classic of this genre, Plato’s Apologia.
-In some ways, it invites comparison with Zuber’s Who Are You, Mr Gurdjieff?
-But it is certainly no failure.
-It is an estimable attempt.
+It is more successful than Anderson’s effort, if only because it is a more coherent whole, but it is too long and involved to pack a knock-out punch, as does the classic of this genre, Plato’s Apologia.
+In some ways, it invites comparison with Zuber’s Who Are You, Mr Gurdjieff? a far more potent book.

 The title states that it is a re-consideration, a fresh journey over travelled ground, to review and draw fresh conclusions: pointing out where they were right, where they went wrong, what they missed and what they had not known.
 There is good cause to counter the cheap criticisms of Gurdjieff, because anyone under their influence will overlook the potential value in Gurdjieff’s tradition.